 About Connie Butler

 Connie Butler is the Chief Curator at the Hammer Museum, Los Angeles where, since 2013, she has organized numerous exhibitions including the biennial of Los Angeles artists Made in LA (2014), Mark Bradford: Scorched Earth (2015) and Marisa Merz: The Sky Is a Great Space (2017).
 She also co-curated Adrian Piper: A Synthesis of Intuitions which opened at the Hammer in October 2018, and curated Lari Pittman: Declaration of Independence at the Hammer in fall 2019.
 From 2006-2013 she was the Robert Lehman Foundation Chief Curator of Drawings at The Museum of Modern Art, New York where she co-curated the first major Lygia Clark retrospective in the United States (2014) and On Line: Drawing Through the Twentieth Century (2010).
 Butler also organized the groundbreaking survey WACK!
 Art and the Feminist Revolution (2007) at the Museum of Contemporary Art, Los Angeles where she was curator from 1996-2006.
-She is a current fellow with the Center for Curatorial Leadership and the 2020 recipient of the Bard College Audrey Irmas Award for Curatorial Excellence.
+She is the 2020 recipient of the Bard College Audrey Irmas Award for Curatorial Excellence.